Watch a quick demo or schedule time with us.

 In the feature area of the template we have:

 Short description - Imagine using this description on a web page or snapshot of the feature in a sales deck.
-Ideally this showcases a value driver and hits on the how it enables the benefits in the transition away from the Before State
+Ideally this showcases a value driver and hits on the how it enables the benefits in the transition away from the Problem State

 One liner - Distill the short description down to the essence, but still in terms of loss avoidance, gain, or backed up with numbers and figures.
 What would you have the CEO say about this feature of the product in just one line?

 Benefit - This feature likely delivers on a required capability, and, given that, what Solution Impact results does this contribute to?

 If it’s easier – or you need it – add in a longer description and start from there.
 Then, whittle that down to the short description and ultimately the one liner.

 Repeat for all the key features that make up the product.
 This should be easier and repeatable now that you have the Value Drivers in hand along with all the other well-thought-out background.